Last Updated on March 8, 2021 by Julia Wilson

 Areas of bilateral, symmetrical hair loss, increased thirst, and urination, enlarged abdomen, muscle wasting, thin skin and lethargy.

 This is a group of skin lesions affecting different parts of the body.
-Due to the infiltration of cells known as eosinophils, which are white blood cells which usually attack parasites.
+Due to the infiltration of cells known as eosinophils, which are white blood cells that usually attack parasites.
 The condition is believed to be caused by allergic reactions (for example flea bites), food hypersensitivity or inhalant allergies.
 It can affect many parts of the body.

 Lesions can appear on any part of the body, but most often develops on the abdomen or thighs.
 They appear as red, well-defined, raised, hairless lesions which may be ulcerated.